-"Did you rescue them from a violent assault too?"
-I asked.
+"Did you rescue them from an assault too?"
+I asked cheekily.

 "No, I just took them," he answered coolly.
-I got shivers.
-I swallowed, feeling uncomfortable talking about the other girls that he most certainly killed.
+Of course, I swallowed, feeling uncomfortable talking about the other girls that he most certainly killed.

 "Sure I'm interesting now but what about in a few weeks?"
-I stopped not liking the direction my thought were taking me.
 He looked at me as though unhappy by my insinuation.
 He noticed me looking at the heads on the wall.
 "You made a deal with the funeral parlor telling them that the heads would suit your morbid taste of décor."
-He laughed out loud and continued laughing.
-His laugh was beginning to creep me out.

 "That would be an ingenious explanation, wouldn't it?
 Come on now, you know I killed them."